About Us

 Shaving time off assembly is essential to making a business work outside Asia with their cheap labour rates.

-I can now assemble a complete unit and have it in the box, taped up and ready to go in 3.5 minutes.
+I can now assemble a complete unit and have it in the box, taped up and ready to go in just under 4 minutes.
 It's been huge to design the products and packaging to get to this assembly speed.

-Moulding costs globally are comparative and some of the quotes I got from China were more expensive than here and the UK for some components because product costs are similar and time is measured in minutes.
+Moulding costs globally are comparative and some of the quotes I got from China were more expensive than here in New Zealand and the UK for some components because product costs are similar and time is measured in minutes.

 Cyckit's labour costs are as low as I can get them and minimal.
 The real reason companies choose to manufacture in Asia is they don't have to deal with their own employee problems and setting up the business.
 Not always about cheap labour.